 Getting approved for a personal loan refinance will depend on your financial situation and the lenders.
 But you can generally refinance by following these steps.

-1. Estimate how much money you need.
+1. Decide how much money you need

 First, look up how much you owe on your current personal loan.
 Then, check if your current lender charges any prepayment penalties or fees, as that will affect the total amount needed for payoff.
 Add both of these numbers to get your estimate.